nicferrier/docker-shell-deploy/README.md

 ## changelog

+*2014 September* - make the deployment start a daemon on the remote host to continually ping the docker's HTTP and restart it.
+The daemon has a fifo that it reads for commands, you can get a list of commands by sending it "help".
+Everything is stored in `/tmp/ddctrl/{name-of-image}`

 *2014 August* - handle nginx configs with upstreams instead of direct HTTP addresses in backend statements.
 The support isn't great but without parsing the nginx config totally (and the best placed thing to